 4. Detail your view on the claim value

-A realistic valuation of the claim is vital for funders and insurers when considering the case economics and the viability of any potential investment or insurance cover.
+A realistic valuation of the claim is vital for insurers and funders when considering the case economics and the viability of any potential insurance cover or financial investment.

 5. Consider and address enforcement

-For litigation funders or insurers offering a contingent premium, the enforcement or collection risk is as important, if not more so, than claim value.
-The commentary should include the financial strength of the defendant entity, whether the defendant is likely to be insured for the claim and the location of assets and enforcement strategy where appropriate.
+For insurers offering a contingent premium, the enforcement or collection risk is as important, if not more so, than claim value.
+The commentary should include the financial strength of the defendant entity, whether the defendant is likely to be insured for the claim; the location of assets and detail the enforcement strategy where appropriate.

 6. Consider what documentation should be supplied in support of the case

-Remember, you will know the case better than the underwriter/funder.
+Remember, you will know the case better than the insurer.
 It can save time to highlight the crucial supportive documents in your case summary.